Scan to download

 roadmap

-The Ethereum Foundation has released the progress of the Glamsterdam upgrade, the development network is now online, and the Hegotá expansion roadmap is advancing simultaneously
+Ethereum Foundation releases progress on the Glamsterdam upgrade: the development network is now online, and the Hegotá expansion roadmap is advancing simultaneously

 The Bitcoin TAP protocol ecological project BIT has released a new roadmap to create a decentralized security budget layer for Bitcoin